rocker-bell/electroshop/README.md

 # Electronic shop

-> This is an electronic shop project.
+> This is an electronic shop project built individially exploring different techniques and practices of HTML/CSS/Bootsrap.

 ![screenshot](Images/Screenshot.png)